 While the Census does use geographies we are all familiar with such as states, counties and places (cities), it also uses geography very specific to the Census.
-Locally designated boundaries such as community planning areas, neighborhoods, police beats, library districts, etc. are largely ignored in favor of specialized Census geography which allows for a standardized way of looking at geographies smaller than a city.
+Locally designated boundaries such as community planning areas and neighborhoods are largely ignored in favor of specialized Census geography, which allows for a standardized way of looking at geographies smaller than a city.
 The key small areas are defined below.

 Census Block: This is the smallest unit of Census geography.
 A block generally corresponds to what we would think of as a city block, bounded on four sides by streets.
 Depending on the area, other boundaries are used to define as block, such as railroad tracks, water, and even power lines in some rural areas.
 Blocks tend to be the most stable of the small Census geographies as population numbers are not generally used to define them.
 Only 100 percent data is tabulated at this level, as the population numbers are too small to tabulate sample data from the long form and still ensure respondent anonymity.